amirshamaei/NIfTI-MRS/README.md

 ```

-To assign the usege of each dimension as specified by keys in the “dim_5”, “dim_6” and “dim_7” fields, developers can use specific setters.
+To assign the usage of each dimension as specified by keys in the “dim_5”, “dim_6” and “dim_7” fields, developers can use specific setters.

 ```